-What is the Artist Protection Fund (APF)?
+What is the Artist Protection Fund?

 How can my organization help?

-The Institute welcomes expressions of interest from arts organizations around the world interested in hosting threatened artists.
-Hosts can be traditional university art education programs and arts residencies, as well as arts centers, performing arts organizations and less traditional artistic communities.
-Hosts will be requested to match the fellowship support, through contributions that may include housing, studio space, art supplies, and other support from their networks.Learn more
+IIE-APF welcomes inquiries from institutions around the world interested in hosting threatened artists.
+Hosts can be academic institutions, arts residencies, cultural centers, performing arts organizations, or artistic communities.
+Hosts will be required to match the fellowship support financially or through in-kind contributions that may include housing, studio space, materials/supplies, and other support from their networks.Learn more